 Palisades Interstate Park – Englewood, Alpine, Fort Lee

 Hugging the eastern edge of New Jersey along the Hudson River, this ribbon of parkland features picnic areas, boat basins, nature and wildlife lookouts, miles of trails, and historic sites.
-There are access-ramps to the Hudson for crabbing, fishing, and personal canoes and kayaks.
+There are access ramps to the Hudson for crabbing, fishing, and personal canoes and kayaks.
 Four large picnic areas draw visitors from across North Jersey.
-Operating hours and parking fees vary within the park.
-Check website for details.
+Don't miss our highlights of Palisades Interstate Park.
+Operating hours and parking fees vary within the park; check website for details.

 Ringwood State Park – Ringwood

-South Mountain Reservation in West Orange offers picnic spots, hiking, a zoo, and an epic playground.
-Photo by Rose Gordon Sala.
+South Mountain Reservation in West Orange has picnic spots, hiking, a zoo, and an epic playground.
+Photo by Rose Gordon Sala

 South Mountain Reservation – West Orange, Maplewood, Millburn

 Beyond the Turtle Back Zoo, this 2,112-acre Essex County Park also boasts 19 miles of hiking trails and 10 picnic areas.
 The reservation is home to Washington Rock Lookout historic site and a hidden, 25-foot waterfall.
 Look for picnic areas at Mayapple Hill, Turtle Back Rock, Oakdale, Tulip Springs, Shady Nook, Bramhall Terrace, and Summit Field.
 The recreation center in West Orange includes the zoo, mini-golf, Treetop Adventure Course, Codey ice arena, paddle boat rentals, and playground.
-Hours are 8:30 a.m. – 4:30 p.m.
+Check out our list of South Mountain highlights.
+Hours are 8:30am – 4:30pm.

 Stokes State Forest – Branchville